-DETROIT – Fiat Chrysler and Google for the first time will offer rides to the public in the self-driving vehicles they are building under an expanding partnership.
+DETROIT – Fiat Chrysler and Google for the first time will offer rides to the public in the self-driving automobiles they are building under an expanding partnership.

-Waymo, Google's self-driving car project, said Tuesday it's adding 500 Chrysler Pacifica hybrid minivans to its self-driving vehicle fleet.
-It will allow hundreds of people in the Phoenix area to take rides in the vehicles so it can get feedback on the experience.
+Waymo, Google's self-driving care project, said Tuesday that it will allow hundreds of people in Phoenix to take rides so that it can get feedback on the experience.
 People can apply for the opportunity on Waymo's website.

 Waymo also said that it's expanding its fleet to 500 Pacifica hybrids.

 Rides in the vehicles, which have a backup driver who can take over in an emergency, will be free.